 Brand development is an area I'm very experienced in, and nothing gives me greater satisfaction than helping clients with the germ of an idea for their business realise it into a living, breathing brand of its own - far beyond just slapping a logo on everything in sight and calling it done.

 In my freelance career I have had logos published by Taschen, spoken at numerous local and national conferences and even had my digital colouring work praised by Vanilla Ice.
 Around these milestones I have delivered design projects for clients in all sectors; most recently Royal Mail and The University of Nottingham.

-As Head of Design, I am responsible for developing and managing all aspects of Contrast’s design and creative output.
-I work with internal and external clients, pitching designs and using my 2 decades of industry experience to understand client needs.
-I’m the hands-on sort, and am happiest when I’m just making something (or making something better).
+As Head of Design, I was responsible for developing and managing all aspects of Contrast’s design and creative output.
+Working with internal and external clients, pitching designs and using my 2 decades of industry experience to understand client needs I ensured design and creative deliverables aligned with client expectations and were executed within budget and timescale.